Skip to main content

 • Must work as part of multidisciplinary collaboration and work as a team

-All patients must complete pre-admission paperwork and undergo Pre-admission screening with the Surgeon prior to procedure day to ensure they are suitable for the facility and do not fall within the exclusion criteria.
-Pre-admission assessment must be documented in the patients’ healthcare record.
-All Surgeons must adhere to the the South Yarra Day Surgery Pre-admission policy and exclusion criteria.
+All patients must complete pre-admission paperwork and undergo Pre-admission screening with the Medical Practitioner prior to procedure day to ensure they are suitable for the facility and do not fall within the exclusion criteria.
+Pre-admission assessment must be documented in the patients’ healthcare record and must be completed at a minimum of 24 hours prior to admission.
+All Medical Practitioners must adhere to the South Yarra Day Surgery Medicine Pre-admission policy and exclusion criteria.

 6. Medical Record Documentation